 Half-Lie #2 – Companies are pumping millions of gallons of water out of the Great Lakes and selling it to China

-There is bit of truth to this.
+There is a bit of truth to this.
 Companies can collect and bottle water in the Great Lakes region but only in containers of 5.7 gallons or less.
-However the collection of water is not directly from the lakes but from the aquifers in the region.
+However, the collection of water is not directly from the lakes but from the aquifers in the region.
 Since 2000, Nestle Waters North America sell bottled “Spring Water” marketed with the Ice Mountain label.
 It’s bottling centers are located in Mecosta County, Michigan, and Guelph, Ontario.
 Each plant supposedly bottles 700,000 gallons a day.
 However, a 2000 report by the International Joint Commission noted that the Great Lakes basin imports 14 times the amount of bottled water that is withdrawn and shipped elsewhere.

 Lie #3 – Obama allowed container ships to come into the Great Lakes, fill up and export our water to Asia.

 Long before Obama was a national politician, Canada was looking to sell Great Lakes water wholesale.
 In 1998 the Nova Group obtained a permit from Canada’s Ontario Ministry of the Environment to export approximately 160 million gallons per year of water from Lake Superior for export to Asia in bulk containers.
 Due to objections of Great Lakes governors and citizens, the permit was revoked.